skullhat/skullhat.github.io/_posts/2023-11-25-reflected-xss-protected-by-very-strict-csp-with-dangling-markup-attack.md

 You can log in to your own account using the following credentials: `wiener:peter`

-The lab has CSP `Content-Security-Policy: default-src 'self';object-src 'none'; style-src 'self'; script-src 'self'; img-src 'self'; base-uri 'none';` which make it harder to be exploited because it prevent all the access to out domains although you can inject HTML tags like `img` or `table`
+The lab has CSP `Content-Security-Policy: default-src 'self';object-src 'none'; style-src 'self'; script-src 'self'; img-src 'self'; base-uri 'none';` which make it harder to be exploited because it prevents all the access to out domains although you can inject HTML tags like `img` or `table`

 The vulnerable parameter is `email` in endpoint `/my-account/change-email` and the XSS payload is being reflected in the `/my-account`